Dzaleka-Connect/dzaleka-connect/listing/index.md

   so that we can help spread the word.
 layout_style: tiles
 seo:
-  title: Portfolio
+  title: Listing
-  description: This is the portfolio page
+  description: This is the Listing page
   extra:
     - name: 'og:type'
       value: website
       keyName: property
     - name: 'og:title'
-      value: Portfolio
+      value: Listing
       keyName: property
     - name: 'og:description'
-      value: This is the portfolio page
+      value: This is the Listing page
       keyName: property
     - name: 'og:image'
       value: images/1.jpg